content-left-bg.png

 Creators also have moral rights (DoE employees only), which are additional to copyrights and include the right to attribution, the right against false attribution, and the right to have the integrity of their work respected.

 Indigenous Cultural and Intellectual Property (ICIP) Rights refers to rights of Indigenous people to protect and maintain their cultural heritage.
 These rights relate to the control of ICIP – rights to authorise or refuse use, and to be recognised as the owners of ICIP so that people and organisations continue to return to Aboriginal peoples and Torres Strait Islander peoples for consent.
 While these rights are currently not protected by specific legislation, consideration should be given to ICIP Rights when dealing with existing departmental content or developing new content that includes contributions from Aboriginal and Torres Strait Islander communities.
-For more information contact State Schools – Indigenous Education.
+For more information contact State Schools – Indigenous Education by email at indigenous@qed.qld.gov.au.

 Responsibilities